- Travel and Places

 Features of the Fabulous Building

-The Gateway of India was designed and built by the British Architect George Wilttet.
+The Gateway of India was designed and built by the British Architect George Willett.
 The then Governor of Bombay laid the first stone of the building.

-There are five jetties at the gateway, each serving for different people and purpose.
-The second and third jetty are for the tourists to visit Elephanta Caves, nearly 50 minutes boat ride away from the ferry.
-There are another ferry ride from here to Alibaug and Mandwa, very popular tourist joints.
+There are five jetties at the gateway, each serving different people and purpose.
+The second and third jetty is for the tourists to visit Elephanta Caves, nearly 50 minutes boat ride away from the ferry.
+There is another ferry ride from here to Alibaug and Mandwa, very popular tourist joints.